Scoring Your Credit - How's Your FICO?

 • Types of Credit — Do you have a healthy mix of credit cards and loans?

-• Payment History — How many months do you make late payments?
+• Payment History — How many times do you make late payments?

 • Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.

 Brian L. A. Wess